-In computers, parity (from the Latin paritas: equal or equivalent) refers to a technique of checking whether data has been lost or written over when it's moved from one place in storage to another or when transmitted between computers.
+In computers, parity (from the Latin paritas, meaning equal or equivalent) is a technique that checks whether data has been lost or written over when it is moved from one place in storage to another or when it is transmitted between computers.

-The description above describes how parity checking works within a computer.
-Specifically, the Peripheral Component Interconnect bus and the I/O bus controller use the odd parity method of error checking.
+The above description explains how parity checking works within a computer.
+Specifically, the peripheral component interconnect bus and the I/O bus controller use the odd parity method of error checking.
 Parity bit checking is not an infallible error-checking method since it's possible that two bits could be in error in a transmission, offsetting each other.
 For transmissions within a personal computer, this possibility is considered extremely remote.
 In some large computer systems where data integrity is seen as extremely important, three bits are allocated for parity checking.

 Parity checking is also used in communication between modems.
 Here, parity checking can be selected to be even (a successful transmission forms an even number) or odd.
 Users may also select no parity, meaning the modems will not transmit or check a parity bit.
 When no parity is selected (or defaulted), it's assumed there are other forms of checking that will detect any errors in transmission.
 No parity also usually means the parity bit can be used for data, speeding up transmission.
 In modem-to-modem communication, the type of parity is coordinated by the sending and receiving modems before the transmission takes place.

 At the 64-bit word level, parity checking and error-correction code (ECC) require the same number of extra bits.
 While parity checking just detects an error -- it does not have correction capabilities -- ECC technology allows errors to not only be detected, but corrected.
 This means a system can continue to work without data being corrupted.
 In general, ECC offers greater reliability to any computing or telecommunications system without adding much cost.